 © 2014 Donna Hébert.
 All rights reserved.
-Published 2016 in the anthology Heliotrope: French-American Women Create, ed.
+Published 2016 in the online anthology Moe ti poe, ed.
 Rhea Coté Robbins

 My French-Canadian Nana used Fels Naptha bar soap (with lye in it) to wash out our mouths if we said a bad word, so I didn’t swear around adults, even though most of them swore liberally.
 These second-generation immigrants were, however, self-conscious about their accents and tried to bury their cultural differences, the cost of admittance into the American middle class in the 1950s.

 My own speech and world view had, of course, matured by the time I began raising a daughter in my forties.
 Values were different and school protocols had certainly changed.
 At no time during my school days had we sat on the floor or taken our naps lying next to each other.
 No pillows, no cubbies, no shared quad tables, just a hook for our coat.
 Indeed, we sat all day at our own desks and put our heads down on same, pretending to rest.
 Nor were our school floors carpeted.
 Do you get where I’m going?

 When my own lovely daughter entered public school, her blonde curls hung more than halfway down her back.
 She loved them and so did I. Perfect hair.
 I had, somehow, in spite of overwhelming genetic improbability, produced a child with perfect hair.
 My own stringy locks echoed those of my soap-wielding Nana, whose lifelong dissatisfaction with her hair was well-known.
 She took to wearing polyester wigs when they became fashionable in the ‘70s, even though Papa threatened to use them for target practice!
 Thing is, all her bingo biddies knew about her hair woes.
 When she died, they took Polaroid pictures of her in the undertaker’s hair and makeup and put them in the coffin so she could see how good she finally looked!